PGP Signatures in Gmail

 To keep email private, encrypt it.

-To let your recipients verify the message is from you and the content did not change, you should add a signature like this:
+To let your recipients verify that the message is from you and the content did not change, you should add a signature like this:

 Recipients who use PGP will be able to verify this signature.
 Any decent PGP software will do.